ismailsunni/NewsAnalytic/README.md

 NewsAnalytic
 ============

-A simple sentiment analysis for news title in Indonesian online news sites for public figure.
+A simple sentiment analysis for news title in Indonesian online news sites for public figures.